-All clients who communicate to the Contractor that he/she are no longer interested in receiving the authorized service will be referred to his/her DDA Case Resource Manager.
+All Clients who communicate to the Contractor that he/she is no longer interested in receiving the authorized service will be referred to his/her DDA Case Resource Manager.

-7.11 Staffing Levels
+7.12 Staffing Levels

-The Contractor will ensure that staffing levels and training interventions occur at a level that meets the needs of clients and are designed to achieve the goals outlined in the clients' Individual Plans.
-Ongoing training and support by the Contractor for the benefit of the client and at the employers' request will take place.
-This may include training and supervision, job modification, transportation training and assistance, or any of a wide variety of services that lead to paid employment, community contribution, and an expansion of natural supports for that client.
+The Contractor will ensure that staffing levels and training interventions occur at a level that meets the needs of Clients and are designed to achieve the goals outlined in the Clients' Individual Plans.
+Ongoing training and support by the Contractor for the benefit of the Client and at the employers' request will take place.
+This may include training and supervision, job modification, transportation training and assistance, or any of a wide variety of services that lead to paid employment, community contribution, and an expansion of natural supports for that Client.

-7.12 Other Services/Supports
+7.13 Other Services/Supports

-The Contractor will support clients as needed in appropriate social behavior, self-advocacy, communication, and specific job skills as essential components to success in the workplace and the community.
+The Contractor will support Clients as needed in appropriate social behavior, advocacy, communication, and specific job skills as essential components to success in the workplace and the community.
 Volunteer opportunities developed by the Contractor must comply with U.S. Department of Labor and State standards.

-7.13 Self-Employment
+7.14 Self-Employment